 An ancient Rishi, a great philosopher of the Mimansa school.
 He was the disciple of Veda Vyasa.
 Jaimini is also called a Kaanda-rishi, related to karma-kaanda (rituals).

-This legendary ancient sage was a pupil of Vaishampayana (the original teacher of the Krishna Yajur Veda).
-Yagnyavalkya was author of the great ashtanga Yoga classic “Yoga Yagnyavalkya”, wherein he describes its 8 limbs viz.: Yama, Niyama, Asana, Pranayama, Pratyahara, Dhyana, Dharna and Samadhi (the ultimate bliss).
+This legendary ancient sage was a pupil of Vaishampayana (a teacher of the Krishna Yajur Veda).
+Yaagnyavalkya was author of the great ashtanga Yoga classic “Yoga Yaagnyavalkya”, wherein he describes its 8 limbs viz.: Yama, Niyama, Asana, Pranayama, Pratyahara, Dhyana, Dharana and Samadhi (the ultimate bliss).
 Yoga is one of several unique contributions of India to the world.
 Yogic postures effectively enhance the efficiency of the respiratory, circulatory, nervous, digestive and endocrine systems and many other organs of the body.
 He prescribed the control of prana (life breath) as the means to control the body, mind and soul.
-This subsequently rewards one with good health and inner happiness.
+This effort rewards one with good health and inner happiness.

 Kanad